Dit vak is verplicht voor studenten Rechtsgeleerdheid met als afstudeerrichting Rechtsgeleerdheid – International Business Law.

 In a globalizing world doing business often results in cross border activities.
 Companies that are active in an international environment deal with different jurisdictions, a variety of rules and business partners residing in other countries.
 This means that executives, legal counsels, lawyers and other relevant persons need to understand the legal consequences of such international activities.
 The International Business Law-track (“IBL-track”) which is part of the bachelor Rechtsgeleerdheid, provides you with knowledge and a profound understanding of the key legal areas of international business.
 Several practical assignments are included in the IBL-track which will prepare you for an international legal career.

 This course is an introductory course to the IBL-track.
 The company is at the centre of attention throughout the course.
 Thus, you get acquainted not only with the regulation of the internal affairs of a business, i.e. corporate law, but you also learn to put such regulation in context and juxtapose it to what businesses do in the transactional world.
-The regulation of business in a European context and thus the workings of the Internal Market are also discussed.

 This course aspires to initiate you into the course offerings of the IBL-track by providing you with a brief overview of IBL topics.
 The course is structured around specific key areas of international business law and lasts for a period of six (6) weeks, allowing you to get a glimpse of what lies ahead during the bachelor studies in this track.
 A corollary purpose of this course is to also allow you to get acquainted with education in English, as this course will in its entirety be taught in the English language.
 For a legal professional writing skills are of the utmost importance.
 Academic writing is a significant part of this course.
 A full lecture will be dedicated to academic writing in English.
 Another additional lecture will focus on the writing assignment.